emqx/MQTTX/docs/manual.md

 ### Log

-After v1.5.0, MQTT X has introduced a logging function to facilitate users to debug connections and report errors.
+After v1.5.0, MQTTX has introduced a logging function to facilitate users to debug connections and report errors.
 In a production environment, the log system displays 3 levels of information:

 - INFO is used to prompt user operation information
 - WARN generates a warning of unsafe/potential risks